-Smita Sharma is an independent photojournalist and documentary photographer based in Delhi, Kolkata and New York.
+Smita Sharma is an independent photojournalist and documentary photographer based in Delhi and Kolkata.
 Her work primarily focusses on gender violence and human rights issues.

-Her work has been published in various international publications including CNN , The Washington Post, New York Times, BBC, TIME Lightbox, The Globe and Mail, Spiegel, Channel 4, Quartz, Human Rights Watch, IWHC among others.
-Her work has been screened and exhibited in various countries including USA, India, Cambodia, Myanmar, South Korea, France, UK and Saudi Arabia.
+Her work has been featured in various publications including The Washington Post, New York Times, BBC, BBC World News, TIME Lightbox, The Globe and Mail, Spiegel, Channel 4, Quartz, Newsweek among others.
+Her non-profit clients include Human Rights Watch, IWHC, Children's Hope Foundation and UNWRA.
+Her work has been screened and exhibited in various countries including USA, UK, India, Cambodia, Myanmar, South Korea, France, and Saudi Arabia.

 Her ongoing project on sexual violence and rape in India called “Not My Shame” was exhibited during CSW-59 and CSW-61 at the UN Headquarters in New York.